Move to CaymanFree Relocation Checklist

 • If buying later, begin tracking inventory, stamp duty, strata fees, insurance, and mortgage readiness.

-Common first-90-days mistakes
+Common early-settling mistakes

 Most mistakes are not dramatic; they are small assumptions that compound.
 New residents often choose housing before understanding traffic, underestimate utility costs, delay banking, or fail to connect school and commute planning early enough.